geoffrey-brier/dbal/README.md

 We love contributors!
 Fridge is an open source project.
 If you'd like to contribute, please read the [contributing](http://fridge-project.org/contributing) section of the documentation.

+## License

+The Fridge DBAL is under the MIT license.
+For the full copyright and license information, please read the [LICENSE](https://github.com/fridge-project/dbal/blob/master/LICENSE) file that was distributed with this source code.